mscastanho/chaining-box/README.md

     sudo make jited-out KDIR=~/devel/linux-5.3/

 where `KDIR` can have a different value. `sudo` is needed since we need to use bpftool under the hood.
 The output will be on `jited-output/`

+## Running loss rate test
+On the destination:

+    iperf3 -s -p 20000

+On the origin:

+    cd ~/chaining-box/test
+    ./lossrate-test <dest-IP> <local-iface>